 The report also states that, “Siblings of children with disabilities may demonstrate behavioral problems or academic failures, as they often assume caregiving responsibilities and may have unmet needs for parental attention and support.”

 It is important for the child’s siblings to be able to express their opinions and concerns regarding their own personal responsibilities within the family, and parents should ensure opportunities to spend quality one-on-one time with each sibling as well, planning fun outings to the playground or the movies, or letting each sibling choose his or her favorite restaurant for lunch or dinner once a week.
 In some situations, siblings of children with complex medical care needs may also find counseling helpful as a way to voice their feelings and find needed support.

-At Stay Home Care, our experts in home care in Franklin, TN and the surrounding areas understand the challenges that families of children with complex medical care needs face each day, and we’re dedicated to providing not just the best home care for a disabled child, but the support that the rest of the family needs to maintain a healthy life balance.
+At Stay Home Care, our experts in home care solutions in Nashville, TN and the surrounding areas understand the challenges that families of children with complex medical care needs face each day, and we’re dedicated to providing not just the best home care for a disabled child, but the support that the rest of the family needs to maintain a healthy life balance.

 Partner with Stay Home Care for as much or as little ongoing respite care as needed to allow yourself as well as other children in the home the opportunity to enjoy quality time together, with the confidence that your medically fragile child will be enjoying his or her own time with a highly qualified and experienced caregiver.
 Contact us any time or call 615-964-7726 to learn more about our home care solutions in Nashville, TN, and visit our Locations Served page to find out if our services are available in your community.